 A thorough procedural manual outlines how staff members should complete each task in your office, no matter how simple.
 This will help other staff members remember what to do in the absence of a key staff member and will help your practice run more smoothly, efficiently and with significantly less risk.

 Summarizing Optometry Practice Management

 In addition to the steps listed above that you can take to more effectively manage your practice, we also highly suggest cross-learning with other practices as well as harnessing new programs and software to better organize your practice and patient information.
 Both of these suggestions are covered extensively in PECAA’s membership subscription.
-If you’re interested to learn how PECAA can help you enhance your practice, reach out to us today!
+Further, PECAA can connect you with professional optometry consultants to be sure your practice is following best practices and procedures.
+If you’re interested to learn other ways PECAA can help you enhance your practice, reach out to us today!